ChicagoCityscape/gis-data/DATA.md

 Spatial data used on Chicago Cityscape (generally ordered by centrality to our service)
+* Indicates that the data is obtained on the fly via an API

 - Building permits
   - Chicago
   - Evanston
   - Naperville
 - Parcels and properties
-  - Cook County parcels (includes tax history and ownership*)
+  - Cook County parcels (includes tax history and ownership)
   - City-owned land
   - Cook County Land Bank Authority-owned land (CCLBA)
   - Buildings reported vacant or abandoned to Chicago 311